Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 How do you decide whether you're building a patient or provider persona?

 Ideally, it's based on research.
-Defining the persona is the critical first step because you need to figure out who the persona is and then figure out what their journey is going to be.
+Defining the persona is the critical first step because you need to figure out who the persona is and then figure out what their journey will be.

 We've talked a lot about ethnographic research.
 One of the outputs from that research would be persona creation.
 So we kind of bucket the information we've received, and these are the primary personas that we see based on how they're working, and then we would create their journey maps.

-Sometimes we just can't get access to people or the locations that we need to.
+Sometimes we can't get access to people or the locations that we need to.
 In that situation, we'd have a co-creation session where we'd get different subject matter experts into a virtual room and rely on them to help create a typical persona for this role.
-And then we would co-create what their journey would be like.
+Then, we would co-create what their journey would be like.

-So when we can't do that firsthand primary research, we still do create it based on the information we have access to, but we just label it in a different way to make it clear that it's not based on our own primary research.
+So when we can't do that firsthand primary research, we still create it based on the information we have access to, but we label it differently to make it clear that it's not based on our primary research.

 What's your advice for those who want to build their first healthcare journey map?

-If you have the opportunity, work with somebody who has a journey mapping experience to observe them and see how they go through the research and the creation process before trying to do it on your own.
+If you have the opportunity, work with somebody with a journey mapping experience to observe them and see how they go through the research and the creation process before trying to do it on your own.

 The other thing to think about if you're doing it for the first time is to be careful about getting consent for the research that you're doing.